DanielSosebee/LineBounce/README.md

 # LineBounce
 A fun game developed using Python and Kivy and designed for play on a smartphone.
-Requires Kivy to run. run LineBounce.py in Python to open game.
+Requires Kivy to run. run LineBounce.py to open game.

 Read designdoc.docx for more information.